Ashraf0011/interactive-card-design/README.md

 ## Acknowledgments

-I would lIke to thank my mentor Md Didarul islam for his effort all my silly questions.
+I would like to thank my mentor Md Didarul Islam for his effort to answer all my silly questions.
 I't becomes really painful to satisfy my q's some times 🥴.